Editor’s Note: This article was originally published on December 27, 2017.

 The TCJA expanded the types of expenses a 529 plan can be used to pay.

-Contributions to a 529 plan (also called qualified tuition programs, or QTPs) aren’t deductible, but amounts deposited in the plan can grow tax free until distributed.
+Contributions to a 529 plan (also called qualified tuition programs, or QTPs) aren’t deductible on the federal return, but amounts deposited in the plan can grow tax free until distributed.
 When distributions from a 529 plan during the year are less than the beneficiary’s qualified education expenses, distributions are also tax free.

 The TCJA expands potential usage of 529 plans to include: